Waverley-Christian-College/major-project-the-betas/README.md

 ### 📈 Side-by-Side Visualization
 Interactive dual-line charts that display two stocks simultaneously, making it easy to compare price movements, trends, and performance patterns at a glance.
 Each stock is represented by a distinct colored line for clear differentiation.

+### 🔍 Brief Analysis of Stocks
+Starting and Closing prices of the user selected stocks are displayed alongside the percentage change.

 ### ⏱️ Flexible Time Periods
-Users can select custom timeframes (e.g., 1 month, 3 months, 6 months, or 1 year) for comparison analysis.
+Users can select custom timeframes (1 month, 3 months, 6 months, 1 year or custom) for comparison analysis.
 This flexibility enables both short-term trading insights and long-term investment strategy development.

 ## 📋 How It Works